 The discount rate used is the pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 The Group used discount rates based on the industry's weighted average cost of capital (WACC).
 The rates used to discount the future cash flows are based on risk-free interest rates in the relevant markets where the subsidiaries are domiciled taking into consideration the debt premium, market risk premium, gearing, corporate tax rate and asset betas of these subsidiaries.
-In 2021, 2020 and 2019, management assumed discount rates of 8.57% to 11.53%, 13.39% to 15.33% and 10.95% to 12.92%, respectively.
+In 2022, 2021 and 2020, management assumed discount rates of 11.05% to 16.50%, 8.57% to 11.53% and 13.39% to 15.33%, respectively.